lun0522/lighter/README.md

 ![](https://docs.google.com/uc?id=1MM_9CuUaxBL8wPPsdW0se9-XkvsxBXKc)

-**StaticText** is backed by **TextLoader**.
-The user should pass in a list of static texts that will be rendered later to its constructor. **DynamicText** is backed by **CharLoader**.
-The user should pass in a list of texts that contain all the characters that might be rendered later.
-When rendering the text, for **StaticText**, the user should use the index of the text in the list to specify which one to render.
-For **DynamicText**, the user can pass in any string, as long as the string does not contain any character that **DynamicText** does not expect.
+- **StaticText** is backed by **TextLoader**.
+The user should pass in a list of static texts that will be rendered later to its constructor.
+For rendering, the user should use the index of text in the list to specify which one to render.
+- **DynamicText** is backed by **CharLoader**.
+The user should pass in a list of texts, containing all the characters that might be rendered later.
+For rendering, the user can pass in any string consisting of those characters.

 The user can specify different RGBA and location for the text in each frame.
 For now, we only support the horizontal layout and alignment.
 More support will be added in the future.
 With these two classes, the user would not need to directly use **CharLoader** and **TextLoader** for simple scenes.

+Note that if the user wants to construct several **StaticText**s and/or **DynamicText**s, using **ShaderModule::AutoReleaseShaderPool** may be of great help to save memory I/O since they are expected to reuse shaders.

 # 4. Applications (lighter/application/)